ElectronicRave/RP-Launcher/readme.md

 Visible only on the content page!

 Just click search in the current collection and write the name of the content.

-Note:
-- If you write the name of the content and press "enter" on the virtual keyboard it will show the corresponding items.
-- If you press the back button "B" you will return to the software screen.